List of Scream Queens characters: Grace Gardner

 Grace Gardner (Skyler Samuels) is the Kappa Kappa Tau vice president, formerly pledge, who is also legacy as her late mother Bethany Stevens was the KKT President back in 1995 and refused to help Sophia Doyle, who gave birth in a bathtub during a KKT party.
-She is mortified with Chanel's behaviour and the current reputation of the sorority and plans to restore Kappa to the way it used to be.
+She is horrified by Chanel's behaviour and the current reputation of the sorority and plans to restore Kappa to the way it used to be.
 She does so by working with Pete, a coffee shop barista who is a secretive investigative journalist.
 As well as restoring the reputation of KKT, they also are curious about revealing the Red Devil serial killer.
 She becomes best friends with Zayday Williams, who is also a pledge of Kappa.
 During Halloween, she supports Zayday's presidency and her charity haunted house she puts together, but when Zayday is kidnapped by the Red Devil, she and Pete go on a search party to find her, and after discovering the Red Devil's evil lair she notices Zayday has disappeared.
 She then finds Zayday back in Kappa Kappa Tau and is overjoyed when she becomes co-president of Kappa House.
 She displays a secret hatred toward her father's relationship with Gigi Caldwell.
 During her investigation, she is horrified to discover that, besides being responsible for the bathtub incident, her mother was a violent drug dealer and alcoholic, and that her father had lied to her about who her mother was.
 During a Thanksgiving dinner held inside the house, her father accuses her of being the killer.
 She is shocked, yet he reveals she was snooping around the house when Melanie Dorkus was viciously disfigured and was found by her father meeting Pete dressed in a Red Devil costume.
 After discovering that Wes is the father of the bathtub babies and she is the half-sister of Boone and the Red Devil, she forgives him and the two decide to catch or kill her siblings to protect each other.
 In the first-season finale, Grace confronts Pete as he reveals he is one of the Red Devils and killed Boone and Roger and Dodger before he exclaims that the final Red Devil is a KKT pledge causing Grace and Zayday to investigate.
 In the fast forward to 2016, Grace and Zayday, with Hester, now run Kappa House and have regained the honour of KKT by allowing any girl to join and host fun competitions and games instead of hazing the pledges.